only-dev-time/python-pricefeed/README.md

 $ chmod a+x pricefeed_start.sh
 ```

 Update the config.json file with your witness account name and private active key as described in the Configuration section below.
-Alternative, you can set account and private key in environment variables or you can use [steempy](https://steem.readthedocs.io/en/latest/cli.html)
+Alternative, you can set account and private key in environment variables or you can use [steempy](https://steem.readthedocs.io/en/latest/cli.html).

 ### Run in background as cron job

-I suggest using the using of crontab to manage and run your python pricefeed in the background.
-Use the following commands to install the cron job and run the pricefeed program:
+I suggest using then crontab to manage and run your python pricefeed in the background.
+Use the following command to install the cron job for running the pricefeed program:

 ```bash
 $ crontab -e
 ```

-Add following line to the end of existing entries:
+Add the following line to the end of existing entries:

 ```bash
 46 3,15 * * * ~/pricefeed/pricefeed_start.sh &
 ```

-Maybe you have to changed the path.
-Save the file with <code>Ctrl+X</code> (if use the nano editor).
+Maybe you have to change the path.
+Save the file with <code>Ctrl+X</code> (if you use the nano editor).
 Now the script will start at 3:46 am/pm every day.

-In that case, the script should be configured so that the internal loop only runs once.
-For this, set <code>"interval": 0</code> in config.json (see below).
+In that case, the script should be configured that the internal loop only runs once.
+For this, set the field <code>"interval": 0</code> in config.json (see below).

 ### Run in background by starting manually

-You can also start the programme once and then let the internal loop run continuously.
+You can also start the program once and then let the internal loop run continuously.
 For this, set <code>"interval"</code> in config.json with the delay time in minutes (see below).
 Start the program with following bash command:

 ```bash